tedheikkila/note-taker/README.md

   This app is designed for a user who wants to add info into a note taking system.
 Using mainly Express, the note taker adds a note, saves the entered text, and appends this as a new note.
 Additionally, the user can delete any note they'd like to once the user no longer deems it necessary.

-  Technologies used were: HTML, CSS, jQuery, Bootstrap, Javascript, Node, Express, fs, path, markdown, Git, and Heroku.
+  Technologies used: HTML, CSS, jQuery, Bootstrap, Javascript, Node, Express, fs, path, markdown, Git, and Heroku.
 Please render on Chrome for best results.

   * Check out deployed app on GitHub >> https://tedheikkila.github.io/note-taker/